 What Should I Do if a Crown Falls Off?

 Don't panic.
 If your dental crown falls off, the first thing you'll need to do is call our office.
 We'll be able to fit you in our schedule as soon as possible, which may be several days from now.
 Use over-the-counter pain relievers to reduce any pain or discomfort.

 If your dental crown is intact, we recommend buying some dental cement from the drug store.
 Next, you'll want to clean the inside of your dental crown.
 Apply the dental cement to your actual tooth and place your dental crown on top.
 Hold the dental crown in place until the cement dries.

-If your dental crown isn't intact, we still recommend keeping it to show our dentists.
-One of our dentists may be able to use your dental crown if it's in good condition.
+If your dental crown isn't intact, we still recommend keeping it to show our dentist.
+Our dentist may be able to use your dental crown if it's in good condition.
 In the meantime, mold dental wax over your tooth so it's protected.
 You'll want to use the same dental wax that's used to push errant wire braces back into place.
 Most drug stores sell dental wax.

 Can a Permanent Crown Be Removed and Put Back?

 Yes, but it depends on the condition of the dental crown.
-If your dental crown is intact, our dentists may be able to place it back on your tooth.
-Otherwise, our dentists may need to make a new tooth crown.
+If your dental crown is intact, our dentist may be able to place it back on your tooth.
+Otherwise, our dentist may need to make a new tooth crown.

 Can I Eat If My Crown Falls Out?

 Yes, but you need to protect your tooth first.
 (See the section above about what you should do if your crown falls off.)
 Once you protect your tooth, you'll be able to eat.
 Yet, you'll need to stay away from foods that are hard to chew or sticky.
 That way, you won't pull off your crown again by accident or damage your tooth.
 It's also best if you chew on the side opposite of your dental crown.